ipfs-shipyard/ipfs-primer/install-ipfs/lessons/initialize-repository.md

 ### Step 1: Initialize the Repository

 Use the `ipfs init` command to initialize the repository.
 This will generate a local ipfs repository for the current user account on your machine.
+It also generates a cryptographic keypair that allows your ipfs node to cryptographically sign the content and messages that you create.

 ```sh
 $ ipfs init